kddnewton/ripper-docs/README.md

 -->

 <!--
-  # args_add is a parser event that represents a single argument inside a list
-  # of arguments to any method call or an array.
-It accepts as arguments the
-  # parent args node as well as an arg which can be anything that could be
-  # passed as an argument.
-  def on_args_add(args, arg)
-    if args[:body].empty?
-      # If this is the first argument being passed into the list of arguments,
-      # then we're going to use the bounds of the argument to override the
-      # parent node's location since this will be more accurate.
-      arg.merge(type: :args, body: [arg])
-    else
-      args.merge!(body: args[:body] << arg, el: arg[:el], ec: arg[:ec])
-    end
-  end

-  # args_add_block is a parser event that represents a list of arguments and
-  # potentially a block argument.
-If no block is passed, then the second
-  # argument will be the literal false.
-  def on_args_add_block(args, block)
-    ending = block || args

-    args.merge(
-      type: :args_add_block,
-      body: [args, block],
-      el: ending[:el],
-      ec: ending[:ec]
-    )
-  end

   # args_add_star is a parser event that represents adding a splat of values
   # to a list of arguments.
 If accepts as arguments the parent args node as
   # well as the part that is being splatted.